martinmatak/monero-linkability/README.md

 (not sure if the last step is necessary)

-Now, the next steps should be followed
+Now, the next steps should be followed:

 0) Clone this repository.
 1) Make sure you are in right directory `cd monero-linkability`.
 3) Execute `sbt clean && sbt compile && sbt package`.